 ^{20, 21.} What is "the real life," and why is it a wonderful hope?
-22. How can you "get a firm hold on the real life"?

-"undeserved kindness" from God.
+22 How can we "get a firm hold on the real life"?
+In the same context, Paul urged Christians "to work at good" and "to be rich in fine works."
+(1 Timothy 6:18) Clearly, then, much depends on how we apply the truths we have learned from the Bible.
+But did Paul mean that we earn "the real life" by performing good works?
+No, for such marvelous prospects really depend on our receiving "undeserved kindness" from God.
 (Romans 5:15) However, Jehovah delights in rewarding those who serve him faithfully.
 He wants to see you live "the real life."
 Such a happy, peaceful, everlasting life lies ahead for those who remain in God's love.